Asmara Songsang: Release

 Asmara Songsang opened in March 2013 at the Istana Budaya, the national theatre in Kuala Lumpur.
 The play was released on a tour of Malaysian universities, teachers' colleges, and schools.

 Reception

 Human rights groups and some persons who watched the play criticized it, saying that it was divisive.
 S. Thilaga of Seksualiti Merdeka wrote that "We are extremely concerned that such damaging messages and misrepresentation will increase violence toward the community, [as] the LGBT community is already subject to multiple forms of violence and persecution by the state."

-Rahman claimed that the film had an overall positive reception, and said: "If anyone said I tried to create hateful feelings, then I say no, I didn’t do that at all.
+Rahman claimed that the play had an overall positive reception, and said: "If anyone said I tried to create hateful feelings, then I say no, I didn’t do that at all.
 I always do good things."